 17. Visit the famous Devil’s Punch Bowl in Hindhead Commons.

 Shady woodland, open heathland and stunning views make for a lovely day out in the countryside.
+The Devil’s Punch Bowl is one of the most popular places to visit in Surrey and one of the best walks in the Surrey Hills, and for good reason.
 The views from the Punch Bowl and across the commons are second to none, and there is an abundance of walking trails in the area too.
 Postcode: GU26 6AB

 Where are your favourite places to visit in Surrey?
 I’d love to know!